ALEXKANG1/MIST-4610-Group-Project-2/README.md

 ## Two Questions
 1) Which states have abnormally high death rates and based off those findings is there a common cause of death that drives it?
 With this, what is the cause of death in regions where there are lower death rates?
 2) Compared to the death rate of the United States, which states deviate from the US trend and is there a common factor leading to the outlier?
+Is there a certain state that has different trends compared to all other states?
 ## Manipulations Applied to Data

 ## Analysis and Results